Are you using all the tools at your disposal to create and deliver persuasive investor presentations?

 A research study showed that using an additional colour in an annual report improved an experienced investor’s ranking of that company.
 The effect was as strong as when the researchers added a 20% increase to the company’s previous year’s revenue.

-Get professional help with the look and feel of documents you present.
+Get professional help with the look and feel of documents you present, including your Private Equity Pitch Book.
 A strong first impression will contribute to the setting of high expectations of your pitch as well as increasing the perceived value of your fund and investors’ attention levels.

 Find areas of common ground, either in your pre-pitch research or in the opening small talk.
 The persuasive power of similarity also extends to body language (Jacob et al, 2011).
 If you (subtly) lean forward when the investor does, position your hands in the same way and match their tone of voice, you are more likely to build rapport with them.